Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

-     ### What is this website for?

-As a first time visitor this webiste help customers to be able to make cakes and pastries orders online, on the phone or by sending an e-mail.
-As a regular visitor, customers will be able to purchase an order or may be find new information about new products on new event.

-### What does it do?

-This webiste provides various pages for customers to read lots of information about cakes and pastries.
-The website shows different kinds of products to choose.
-As customers, they can fill  the order form by ordering their own special requirements of what they want with require delivery date.
-There is a possibility to upload file or picture for special order.
-The customers are also very welcome to visit the shop for coffee, breakfast or lunch.

-### How does it work?
-By creating the website, *bootsrap 4* and *Javascript* has been used and some simple *HTML code*. *CSS* to style the website.

  * The code for navbar was taken from bootsrap.
 I added more nav-items on the link and changed the description.

 ![navbar](assets/images/navbarmenu.JPG)